QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

 nc X 21
     220 debra2.thm.local FTP server (Version 6.4/OpenBSD/Linux-ftpd-0.17) ready.
 ```

+The Telnet protocol is an application layer protocol used to connect to a virtual terminal of another computer.
+Using Telnet, a user can log into another computer and access its terminal (console) to run programs, start batch processes, and perform system administration tasks remotely.

+Telnet protocol is relatively simple.
+When a user connects, they will be asked for a username and password.
+Upon correct authentication, the user will access the remote system’s terminal.
+Unfortunately, all this communication between the Telnet client and the Telnet server is not encrypted, making it an easy target for attackers.

+Port 23

 * browser

 User-Agent Switcher and Manager gives you the ability to pretend to be accessing the webpage from a different operating system or different web browser.
 In other words, you can pretend to be browsing a site using an iPhone when in fact, you are accessing it from Mozilla Firefox.

+---

+HTTP
+FTP

+USER xxx
+PASS yyy

+A command like STAT can provide some added information.
+The SYST command shows the System Type of the target (UNIX in this case).
+PASV switches the mode to passive.
+It is worth noting that there are two modes for FTP:

+Active: In the active mode, the data is sent over a separate channel originating from the FTP server’s port 20.
+Passive: In the passive mode, the data is sent over a separate channel originating from an FTP client’s port above port number 1023.
+The command TYPE A switches the file transfer mode to ASCII, while TYPE I switches the file transfer mode to binary.
+However, we cannot transfer a file using a simple client such as Telnet because FTP creates a separate connection for file transfer.

+2 channels: commands, and a new tcp connection to transfer data.

+ascii

+ftp> syst
+215 UNIX Type: L8
+ftp> stat
+Connected and logged into 10.10.208.209.
+No proxy connection.
+Gate ftp: off, server (none), port ftpgate.
+Passive mode: on; fallback to active mode: on.
+Mode: stream; Type: binary; Form: non-print; Structure: file.
+Verbose: on; Bell: off; Prompting: on; Globbing: on.
+Store unique: off; Receive unique: off.
+Preserve modification times: on.
+Case: off; CR stripping: on.
+Ntrans: off.
+Nmap: off.
+Hash mark printing: off; Mark count: 1024; Progress bar: on.
+Get transfer rate throttle: off; maximum: 0; increment 1024.
+Put transfer rate throttle: off; maximum: 0; increment 1024.
+Socket buffer sizes: send 16384, receive 131072.
+Use of PORT cmds: on.
+Use of EPSV/EPRT cmds for IPv4: on.
+Use of EPSV/EPRT cmds for IPv6: on.
+Command line editing: on.
+Version: tnftp 20210827

+POP3
+SMTP
+IMAP